dustinpfister/blog_posts/_posts/threejs-examples-lines-deterministic.md

 <!-- more -->

 ## This Deterministic line group module threejs example and what to know first

+This is one of many threejs example that I have made after acquiring a fair amount of experience before hand with threejs as well as with javaScript in general.
+So in other words this is not a post for developers that might be new to threejs and client side javaScript, and as such I will not be getting into basic things about the library and language that you should know before hand.
+However I do still use these opening sections to cover a few things that you might want to read up more on before continuing with the rest of this post.

 ### Source code is also up on Github